agentsystems/agent-control-plane/CONTRIBUTING.md

 ```

 Then run `docker compose up gateway` from the deployments repo and point the service to `agent-control-plane:dev`.

+---

+### Why no `--git-tag` flag?

+Tagging is mandatory for every pushed image, ensuring a one-to-one mapping between Docker images and source commits.
+This prevents “orphan” images and keeps release history clean.

 Happy shipping! 🚀